What’s a Good Landing Page Conversion Rate?

 Conversion rate optimization goes beyond referral sources and testing your landing pages.
 It also includes things like mobile optimization, page responsiveness, formatting, readability, page speed and many other factors that impact the overall user experience.
 We’ve created an entire conversion rate optimization course that covers all the info you’ll need to get the most out of your landing pages.

-So, what is a good landing page conversion rate in 2021?
+So, what is a good landing page conversion rate?

 Honestly, it depends.
 While you can choose to benchmark your conversion rates against industry averages or the performance of the best advertisers, you shouldn’t focus too hard on achieving a specific target number.